Operation Containment: Operation

 The operation, which had been planned two months earlier, was launched in the early morning to execute around 100 arrest warrants, with 250 more warrants decreed during the operation.
 The teams that arrived at the locations in the morning faced strong resistance from drug traffickers, who quickly erected barriers and barricades, some on fire, in various areas of the two complexes.
 In retaliation, the criminals also used drones and bombs against the police.

 The operation involved two helicopters, 12 demolition vehicles from the Military Police of Rio de Janeiro State's Special Police Operations Battalion (BOPE), 32 armored vehicles belonging to the National Public Security Force, and several ambulances; additionally, the Civil Police of Rio de Janeiro State mobilized all its specialized police units.

 Authorities jailed 133 people, including 33 criminals from other states, and seized roughly one ton of drugs and 93 rifles, including weapons from the armies of Venezuela, Argentina, Peru and Brazil itself.
-Police claim 121 people died, but the public defender reported 132 dead, including four police officers (two BOPE agents and two civil police); an unreported number of people were wounded.
-The following morning, locals found at least 70 bodies in a bush area near Favela da Penha, as well as a 19-year-old's decapitated head.
+Police claim 122 people died, but the public defender reported 132 dead, including five police officers; an unreported number of people were wounded.
+The following morning, locals found at least 70 bodies in a bush area near Favela da Penha, as well as a 19-year-old's severed head.

 Edgard Alves de Andrade, known as "Doca", who is the main leader of Comando Vermelho, managed to escape Operation Containment.
 According to Victor Santos, Rio de Janeiro's Secretary of Public Security, the leader used drug trafficking "soldiers" to create a barrier and escape the operation.
 Among the arrested were Thiago do Nascimento Mendes, one of the leaders of Comando Vermelho in the region, and Nicolas Fernandes Soares, identified as Doca's financial operator.